KansasAcademicDecathlon/playbook/ScoringSoftware.md

 1. At the *Select the Contest* window, select the recently created contest and click *Submit*.
 1. From the *Setup* menu, select *Import*.
 1. From the *Import Changes* screen, check the *Teams* box.
 1. Click the *Browse* button, select the *TeamsImportData.csv* file from the computer, and click the *Upload* button.
+Double check the directory as the default is the last competition.
 If the upload encounters an error, make sure the file is not open in Excel.
 1. Check the *Coach* box and repeat the above step with the *CoachImport.csv* file.
 1. Check the *Student* box and repeat with the *StudentRooms.csv* file.
 If there is an error uploading a certain student, ensure the student has valid rooms and times.
 Attempt the upload again after making corrections.
 The software allows for uploading the file multiple times without creating duplicates.
-1. Check the *Test* box and repeat with the *answerkeyonline.txt* file [downloaded from the USAD Testing website](./OnlineTesting.md#download-objective-answers-and-keys).
+1. Check the *Test* box and repeat.
+   - If from an online competition use the *answerkeyonline.txt* file [downloaded from the USAD Testing website](./OnlineTesting.md#download-objective-answers-and-keys).
+   - If from an in-person competition use the *AnswerKey.csv* [created ealier](#answer-key-transformation).
 1. Close the *Import Changes* window by clicking on the icon next to the *File* menu and clicking *Close*.
 1. From the *Setup menu*, select *Test*.
-1. The Essay test is missing because it was not part of the *answerkeyonline.txt* file.
+1. If importing from online tests, the Essay test is missing because it was not part of the *answerkeyonline.txt* file.
 Click *Add New* to add the test.
-   * Name: Essay
+   - Name: Essay
-   * Number: 7
+   - Number: 7
-   * Test Type: Essay
+   - Test Type: Essay
-   * Scanner: Apperson
+   - Scanner: Apperson
-   * Abbreviation: Essay
+   - Abbreviation: Essay
-   * Total Questions: 2
+   - Total Questions: 2
-   * Total Points: 1000
+   - Total Points: 1000
-   * Points Per Question: 1000
+   - Points Per Question: 1000
-   * Multiplier: 1.0
+   - Multiplier: 1.0
 1. Close the *Test Page* window by clicking on the icon next to the *File* menu and clicking *Close*.

 ## Importing Results